Bennyboy1695/ShadowRewrite/README.md

 ```
 https://discordapp.com/oauth2/authorize?client_id=INSERT_CLIENT_ID_HERE&scope=bot&permissions=8
 ```
-In order for the bot to run, you will need to enable [2-Factor Authentication](https://support.discordapp.com/hc/en-us/articles/219576828-Setting-up-Two-Factor-Authentication) enabled.
+In order for the bot to run, you will need to have [2-Factor Authentication](https://support.discordapp.com/hc/en-us/articles/219576828-Setting-up-Two-Factor-Authentication) enabled.

 Once the bot is properly running, the following category and channels will need to be created.
 ```